Dr. Anas Karaki

 2005

-• Digital transformation in banking
+• Digital pedagogies and technology in education

 College of Islamic Studies, Hamad Bin Khalifa University